nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `list [NUMBER]`

-- Shows a list of lessons and assignments in your schedule within next `NUMBER` weeks, starting from today.
+- Shows a list of lessons and assignments in your schedule within next `NUMBER` weeks, starting from the current date.
 - `list` command without `NUMBER` displays your entire list of lessons and assignments stored in ProductiveNUS.

 Examples:
-- `list 2` displays your lessons and assignments within the next 2 weeks (starting from today).
+- `list 2` displays your lessons and assignments within the next 2 weeks (starting from the current date).
-- `list 3` displays all your lessons and assignments within the next 3 weeks (starting from today).
+- `list 3` displays all your lessons and assignments within the next 3 weeks (starting from the current date).
 - `list ` displays all your lessons and assignments.

 ### Deleting an assignment : `delete`